clinplayer/Point2Skeleton/README.md

-# Point2Skeleton: Learning Skeletal Representations from Point Clouds
+# Point2Skeleton

 We introduce Point2Skeleton, an unsupervised method to learn skeletal representations from point clouds.

+Welcome to check out the paper [Point2Skeleton: Learning Skeletal Representations from Point Clouds](https://arxiv.org/abs/2012.00230)

 The full code is coming soon!